s-kodani/sample-webrtc-js/README.md

 - Automatically enter a room ( When you open the root page of this app )
 - Use Trickle ICE for checking connectivity using TURN servers

-## Setup
+## Setup (On local machine)
-To run this app, you can run bellow command.
+To let this app run, you can run bellow command.
 ```
 docker compose up
 ```